Page Reviewed / Updated - Apr. 2016

-The DC Office of Aging offers a single Medicaid waiver that is relevant to aging District residents; the Elderly and Persons with Disabilities Waiver, more commonly referred to as the EPD Waiver.
+The DC Office of Aging offers a single Medicaid waiver that is relevant to aging District residents; the Elderly and Persons with Disabilities Waiver, more commonly referred to as the EPD Waiver or the HCBS Waiver.
 This waiver is intended to allow beneficiaries who would otherwise require nursing home care to receive care services outside of that environment and to remain living in their homes or in assisted living communities.
 The waiver does so by providing for personal care, support services and assistive technology which increase the program participant’s independence.

 Medicaid waivers, unlike regular Medicaid or nursing home care, are not entitlement programs.
 Each waiver is approved with a limited number of available slots.
 In previous years, a waiting list has existed for the EPD Waiver.
-In 2015, the number of available slots is over 4,600.
-It is unclear whether this expansion will eliminate the wait list entirely.
-However if it does not, this increase will dramatically shorten the waiting period.
+In 2016, the number of available slots is approximately 4,700.
+Prioritization on the wait list is based on a first-come, first-serve basis not based on urgency of need.

 EPD Waiver qualifications consider both the functional ability and the financial status of the applicant.
 Candidates must have a medically documented need for nursing home level care and be over 65 years of age or over 18 and be officially disabled.

 From a financial perspective, the District considers the applicant's income, financial resources or "countable assets" and past asset transfers dating as far back as 60 months preceding their data of application.
-Monthly income for an individual applicant is limited to 3 times Supplemental Security Income.
-In 2015, this means monthly income cannot exceed $2,199 for a single, unmarried or widowed applicant.
+Monthly income for an individual applicant is limited to 3 times the Federal Benefits Rate.
+In 2016, monthly income cannot exceed $2,199 for a single, unmarried or widowed applicant.
 Countable assets, which exclude the value of the home and primary vehicle, cannot exceed $2,000.

 Finally, another option exists for persons over the Medicaid financial limits.
 An applicant can be considered "medically needy" and can qualify for Medicaid if their medical expenses exceed their incomes even though their incomes are over the published DC Medicaid limits.